opentensor/developer-docs/docs/getting-started/install-btcli.md

 # Install BTCLI

-Before you can start developing, you must install BTCLI and then create Bittensor wallet.
+Before you can start developing, you must install `btcli` and then create Bittensor wallet.

 ## Install on macOS and Linux

-You can install `btcli` on your local machine directly from source. **Make sure you verify your installation after you install**:
+You can install `btcli` on your local machine directly from source. **Make sure you verify your installation after you install**.

 ### Install from source
 :::warning For Ubuntu-Linux users